+Training in the underpinning knowledge requirements shall be fully integrated with the training of the underpinning skill requirements.

-- (1) Age.
-The applicant for the MPL shall be not less than 18 years of age. - (2) Medical fitness.
-The applicant for the MPL shall hold a current Class 1 Medical Certificate issued under this Part. - (3) Knowledge.
-The applicant for the MPL shall meet the requirements specified in 2.3.6.2 for the ATPL appropriate to the aeroplane category. - (1) Knowledge testing.
-The applicant for an MPL shall - (a) Have received an endorsement for the knowledge test from an authorised instructor who: - (i) Conducted the training on the knowledge subjects; and - (ii) Certifies that the person is prepared for the required knowledge - (b) Pass the required written knowledge test on the knowledge areas specified in 2.3.6.2
+- (5) Knowledge testing.
+The applicant for an MPL shall - (a) Have received an endorsement for the knowledge test from an authorised instructor who: - (i) Conducted the training on the knowledge subjects; and - (ii) Certifies that the person is prepared for the required knowledge test. - (b) Pass the required written knowledge test on the knowledge areas specified in 2.3.6.2